 Welcome to Night School by Loftie

 We’re so excited you’ve decided to start on this journey to better sleep and wellness.
-It’s not always going to be easy or fun, but we truly believe that, with a little curiosity and commitment, by the end of these three weeks you’ll have a better understanding of yourself and just how you snooze best.
+It’s not always going to be easy or fun, but we truly believe that, with a little curiosity and commitment, by the end of this week you’ll have a better understanding of yourself and just how you snooze best.

 Think of this page as a syllabus for Night School.
 If you ever get a little lost or wonder, why am I doing this again, come back here to be grounded.
 (Or reach out to us at firstname.lastname@example.org, we’re always around for a chat - when we’re not sleeping that is!)

 Each day around noon, you’ll get an email with your assignment for the next day.
 We’ll send it a day early so you have a little time to prepare.

 That’s the main thing to know.
 Here and there we’ll include supplemental materials and resources, but all you need to do is keep an eye out for that email from us each day.

 For accessibility and convenience, we’ve chosen to deliver class materials digitally.
 For a course that has many activities devoted to decreasing screen time, this is a little ironic.
 For sure.
 We get it.

 We’re not taking an all-or-nothing approach to any of the work we’re doing here.
 Instead, do what you are realistically able to, and see if you can push yourself just a little bit further.
 Like a workout for your sleep muscles!